BlenderCN/BlenderPython/Home.md

 Welcome to the Blender Python Recipes wiki!
 _curated and opinionated snippets for bpy_

-Scripting examples cover:
+Scripting examples are listed in the section to the right.
-- Mesh
-- BMesh
-- Curves (2d, 3d)
-- Text
-- Metaballs
-- Nodes
-- Custom Nodes
-- Operators (and callbacks)
-- bgl / blf
-- import / export
-- Add-ons

-Why?
+Why Recipes?
 Because this may be the most convenient way to collect snippets and allow people to contribute updates and fixes.

+Who?
+The snippets assume some familiarity with Python, some more than others.
+If you are pretty new to Python you'll probably pick up a lot of techniques by experimenting with the examples and breaking / fixing them.